Registration Q & A

 4. Q: How is grade placement determined in the Douglas School District if a child has been homeschooled/receiving alternative instruction?

-A: The child will be placed at his/her demonstrated level of proficiency as established by one or more standardized tests.
-This document from the SD DOE provides more information on how placement is determined.
+A: The child will be placed at his/her demonstrated level of proficiency as measured by standardized tests.
+The SD DOE provides more information on how placement is determined.

 Support & Contact: